MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-overview.md

 - Documentation for the SDK is found on the [Azure SDK for Python Reference](/python/api/overview/azure/?view=azure-python), which is organized by Azure Service, or the [Python API browser](/python/api/?view=azure-python), which is organized by package name.
 At present, you often need to click to a number of layers to get to the classes and methods you care about.
 Allow us to apologize in advance for this sub-par experience.
 We're working to improve it!

-- To try the libraries for yourself, see [Get started with the Azure SDK for Python](azure-sdk-get-started.yml).
+- To try the libraries for yourself, start with [Example: Use Azure Storage](azure-sdk-example-storage.yml).

 ### Non-essential but still interesting details